-- 50. The TEC must attach to funding a condition that, if fees are to be refunded to a learner on the basis that the learner withdrew on or before the withdrawal date, the TEO must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the learner paid the fees using the Student Loan Scheme; or - b. directly to the learner.
+- 50. General refund provisions under section 357 of the Act relating to domestic students enrolled in PTEs apply. - 51.
+The TEC must attach to funding a condition that, if fees are to be refunded to a learner on the basis that the learner withdrew on or before the withdrawal date, the TEI must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the learner paid the fees using the Student Loan Scheme; or - b. directly to the learner.

-Programmes, qualifications and micro-credentials
+Programmes and micro-credentials

-- 51. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must ensure that a course in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 34 of this funding mechanism. - 52.
-The TEC must attach to funding a condition that a TEO must not use funding paid under this funding mechanism to fund a programme of study or training, or a micro-credential, or other credential, where a majority of the programme of study or training or credential relates to health and safety or regulatory compliance. - 53.
-The TEC may attach to funding a condition that a TEO must comply with any restriction set by the TEC on the availability of micro-credentials, including certificates of proficiency.
+- 52. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must ensure that a course in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 34 of this funding mechanism. - 53.
+The TEC must attach to funding a condition that a TEO must not use funding paid under this funding mechanism to fund a programme or micro-credential where a majority of the programme or micro-credential relates to health and safety or regulatory compliance. - 54.
+The TEC may attach to funding a condition that a TEO must comply with any requirements set by the TEC on the funding of micro-credentials and certificates of proficiency.